HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 * TTP SHALL use the MessageHeader.destination.endpoint to route the message to the final destination.

-* When forwarding a message from heathcare organization to PHA or Research Organization, TTP SHALL forward the message to the final destination by invoking the [PHA or Research Organization FHIR Endpoint]/$process-message operation.
+* When forwarding a message from healthcare organization to PHA or Research Organization, TTP SHALL forward the message to the final destination by invoking the [PHA or Research Organization FHIR Endpoint]/$process-message operation.

 ##### Synchronous Message Forwarding Requirements